Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ##### MiniSEED

 The _miniSEED_ format is widely adopted in seismology and is very convenient for storing seismic data.
 The _miniSEED_ format can accommodate traces from different instrument type (geophone, accelerometer, seismometer, etc.) acquired at a different sampling rate, with variable start times and end times.
-It is important to note, however, that t
+It is important to note, however, that to use _miniSEED_ the network, station, location, and channels code must adhere to a strict convention described below:

+- **Network Code**

 **Suggested data format:** We recommend using the _miniSEED_ format using a 4096 block size to package the waveform data.
 The _miniSEED_ format is widely adopted in seismology.
 It is an efficient, flexible and easy to read seismic data container.
 The _miniSEED_ format can accommodate traces from different instrument acquired at a different sampling rate, of different sampling rate, start times and end times.
 The format also efficient merging of data as the "blockettes" can usually be combined together and shuffled around.